David-Verde/To-do-list-test/README.md

 # To Do List

-> A website that works as a to-do list.
-The user can add, check and remove tasks.
+> this is a project from Microverse, this website  works as a to-do list.
+The user can add, check and remove tasks. you can clone it and make some changes to it, feel free to write me if you have any sugestion.
 ## Built With

 Built With: